Automations Reference

 Triggers

-• When a subscriber confirms their subscription
+• A subscriber confirming their subscription

-• When a subscriber responds to a survey
+• A subscriber completing a survey

 • This event happens when a tag is added to an existing subscriber.
 For folks who subscribe with a tag from the beginning, use "When a subscriber confirms their subscription" and filter to the desired tag.